omriv88/jenkins/README.md

 # jenkins
-deploy jenkins with 2 pipeline job on docker
+deploy jenkins with 2 jobs.
+1 freestyle job it run on every pull request in the gitgub and run antoher pipeline jobs that run python script on the server When freestyle job is running

 * 1 - run the container